JimShady/leaseholdmortgages/docs/index.md

 * Adam talked to Barclays in mid August 2022 and they said they haven’t updated/changed any policies lately.
 They need remedial works completing and then a new EWS1 doing before they will consider lending.
 However Barclays did allow Adam to change to a buy-to-let mortgage, on the basis of no additional borrowing / equity release and having to pay various extra fees.
 His building is covered by a developer pledge, although Barclays have never asked for proof of this.
 Work has not started on his building.

+* 'S' called Barclays on 16 February 2023 and was informed for her building (under 11m) that Barclays would need an EWS1 form.

 ## Nationwide

 * In October 2022 David had confirmation from his freeholder that remediation will start in 14 months, and end 8 months later, and that he will not be liable for any costs.
 Nationwide however refused his buyer a mortgage.